-Ikebukuro combines the commercial atmosphere of Shinjuku with the pop-culture feel of Akihabara.
+Ikebukuro combines the commercial atmosphere of Shinjuku with the pop-culture feeling of Akihabara.
 You can satisfy a group of tourists with different interests — anime, fashion, and electronics — by taking them on a day out in Ikebukuro.

 What’s new in Ikebukuro?